-- the amount of cover shown on your cover summary or the amount we've written to tell you following an increase, whichever is greater, or - the maximum annual benefit available based on the person covered's pre-incapacity earnings.
+- the amount of cover shown on your cover summary or the amount we've written to tell you following an increase, whichever is greater, or - the pre-incapacity profit attributable to the person covered multiplied by 75% (the maximum percentage of pre-incapacity profit shown in the additional features of your cover summary).

 Your amount of cover will continue to increase each year on the date the plan your cover is under started.
 The additional features in your cover summary will show whether your cover will increase by a fixed rate or by the retail price index.
 If you select this option your premiums will also increase each year.

-This is explained further on page 11.
+This is explained further on page 10.

-Your amount of cover will increase each year and will continue to increase yearly, as long as the maximum amount of cover of £250,000 is not reached.
-If the maximum amount of cover is reached, we won't allow any more increases to your amount of cover.
-If you selected the maximum amount of cover of £250,000 when your cover started, your cover will increase once only, on the first anniversary of the plan starting.
+Your cover will increase each year and will continue to increase yearly throughout and beyond any claim, as long as the maximum cover amount of £250,000 has not been reached.
+If the maximum cover amount is reached, we won't allow any more increases to your amount of cover.
+If you selected the maximum cover amount of £250,000 when the plan your cover is under started, your cover will increase once only, on the first anniversary of the plan starting.